ericproffitt/TopicModelsVB.jl/README.md

 ```

 ### CTPF
-Finally, we take a look at the collaborative topic Poisson factorization model (CTPF).
-The CTPF model is a collaborative filtering topic model which uses the latent thematic structure of documents in order to make higher quality document recommendations than would otherwise be possible if only the document-user matrix was taken into account.
+As our final model, we take a look at collaborative topic Poisson factorization (CTPF).
+The CTPF model is a collaborative filtering topic model which uses the latent thematic structure of documents in order to improve the quality of document recommendations.
 This blending of latent thematic structure with the document-user matrix not only improves recommendation accuracy, but also mitigates the cold-start problem of recommending to users never-before-seen documents.
 As an example, let's load the CiteULike dataset into a corpus and then randomly remove a single reader from each of the documents
 ```julia
 srand(1)